Saturday, September 5, 2020

 Then, the wind blew, and the Pohutukawa tree shook, as a shadow fell from its branches.
 Amelia watched it follow the Browns back to their house and sit next to her bedside.
 The shadow looked different than her mother did in the cave, and she knew it must be Tawhaki.

-“I love you, Dad,” Amelia said.
+“I love you, Dad.
+It’s not your fault,” Amelia said.
 “I know Mom loves you, too.”

-When she woke up the next morning, the shadow was gone, but on the day of the court case, the shadow stood next to the witness stand as the driver who killed her mother testified.
+When she woke up the next morning, the shadow was gone, but on the day of the court case, Amelia saw the shadow next to the witness stand as the driver who killed her mother testified.
+She felt courageous when she saw the shadow in the court room.

 “It’s Tawhaki!”
 Amelia said to herself, as the man gave his testimony.
-She wished that she could bring her mother back to earth again.
+She didn’t feel as intimidated as she might have been otherwise.
+Still, she wished that she could bring her mother back to earth again.

-“Fine!” the man yelled.
-“I was drunk.
+“I can’t take it anymore!” the man yelled.
+“I was drunk, okay?
+I killed her!
 What do you want me to say?
 I’ve been haunted by this shadow for the past week.
 It’s easier to tell the truth.
 The whole thing was my fault!”

 “I motion to strike those comments!” the defendant’s attorney yelled.